 Teemill also makes it possible for anyone to run their own T-shirt business, small or large, entirely online and without substantial advance investment.
 Disruptive new technology has been used to automate the complex decision-making required to run a real time supply chain, minimising overstocking.
 Users of the free site upload their own T-shirt designs to Teemill’s server, and set up a Teemill-powered online store.
 They then have real-time access to a T-shirt factory via the cloud.
 Tees are not printed until seconds after they’re ordered, eliminating the need for overstock waste.
 A helpful blog encourages anyone with an idea to start their own brand.

 Existing customers range from online influencers, individual creatives and groups through small start-ups to event organisers, charities and large organisations needing merch.
-Converts among the big names in fashion include the queen of the cool slogan T-shirt, Katharine Hamnett, while the Met Office and Greenpeace are also Teemill users.
+Big names in fashion to use Teemill have included the queen of the cool slogan T-shirt, Katharine Hamnett.
 Bella Freud’s adorable Peace And Love T-shirt for War Child is perhaps the most iconic Teemill-produced line.
 In recognition for the revolutionary impact of Teemill, Rapanui was awarded the 2019 Queen’s Award for Enterprise in the Innovation category.

 “Slowing down fast fashion won’t fix it,” suggests co-founder Martin Drake-Knight.
 “What is needed is the technology to make the reverse logistics of fashion possible and economical.
 That’s exactly what we’ve done.
 Through better design and conscientious application of technology, we’ve applied circular economy principles at every stage of the product life cycle and by powering our factory with renewable energy, we’re making waste a thing of the past.”